JeffreyShran/punfurl/README.md

 This implemention *does* record the ordering where it can which is useful for api testing. i.e. We often see `company.xyz/api/v2/doctor/ward` but rarely see `company.xyz/doctor/ward/api/v2` so when we send requests with nonsensical paths it's a wasted request (or thousand!).

 The benefit of this approach is mainly to save time & reduce noise on the target server whilst still keeping some logic to the output.
-The longer the url the more success you'll have.
+The longer the url the more results you'll have.

 > If you want to add custom words, just add another *slash* *word* at the end of the URL on `stdin`.
 > For example: `company.xyz/api/v2/doctor/ward*/custom_word*`

-It's not meant to be thorough, it's intended use is for time saving when mass scanning and to be suitable to be pipelined with other open source tooling.
+It's not meant to be thorough, it's intended use is for time saving when mass scanning and to be suitable to be pipelined with other open source tooling such as processing results from tools like GAU and piping into something like httpx.